SemanticMediaWiki/SemanticMediaWiki/docs/architecture/README.md

 ## Testing

-The `Semantic MediaWiki` software alone deploys ~7000 tests (as of March 2019) which are __required to pass__ before changes can be merged into the repository.
+The `Semantic MediaWiki` software alone deploys ~7400 tests (as of July 2019) which are __required to pass__ before changes can be merged into the repository.

-Tests are commonly divided into unit and integration tests where unit tests represent an isolated unit (or component) to be tested and normally doesn't require a database or repository connection.
-The integration test on the other hand is as test that requires other components and directly interacts with MediaWiki and its services which is why 80% of the CI time for a test run is spend on executing integration test as they will a run a full cycle (parsing, storing, reading, HTML generating etc.)
+Tests are commonly divided into [unit][glossary] and [integration tests][glossary] where unit tests represent an isolated unit (or component) to be tested and normally doesn't require a database or repository connection.
+The integration test on the other hand is as test that requires other components and directly interacts with MediaWiki and its services which is why nearly 80% of the CI time for a test run is spend on executing integration test as they will a run a full integration cycle (parsing, storing, reading, HTML generating etc.).

-For an introduction on "How to use `PHPUnit`" and "How to write integration tests using `JSONScript`" this [document](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/README.md) contains relevant details.
+For an introduction on "How to use `PHPUnit`" and "How to write integration tests using [`JSONScript`][glossary]" this [document](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/README.md) contains relevant details.

 ### Continues integration (CI)